LukeProducts/AStar-Pathfinding-Cpp/README.md

     ##########
 ```

-which makes it possible to find objects into this *vector\<srting>* retuned like shown here:
+which makes it possible to find objects into this *vector\<srting>* which is returned with the findobj - function, like shown here:

 https://github.com/LukeProducts/AStar-Pathfinding-Cpp/blob/f756a923a53dffcba8186acd6b6c3929c91f4776/examples/readunpreparedmaze.cpp#L10-L21

-a